rshline/rshline/README.md

 # Hello, I’m Rizkyta! 🙋‍♀️
-- 👀 I’m interested in **Web Development**, especially Front-End.
+- 👀 I’m interested in **Web and Software Development**, especially Front-End.
 Other than that, I'm also interested in **Natural Language Processing**.
 - 🖥️ My skills include, but are not limited, to Laravel, ReactJS and NodeJS.
 - 🌱 I’m currently learning Typescript.